meldurson/AllTameable/Wiki_Tamelist.md

     RRRN_HumanMale:RRRN_HumanFemale,true,900,150,2,10,30,20,CookedMeat,true,true,10,0.66,150,500

-* This will allow for both humans to breed with each other and have an equal chance of the offspring being one or the other
+* This will allow for both humans to breed with each other and have an equal chance of the offspring being one or the other.

 To make a creature tameable by trading set commandable to "trade" and then format trades as Tradeitem=TradeAmount: